makelab-kaist/makelab.github.io/_pages/opensource.md

 ---
 title: Open-source projects
-# subtitle: Some of the other projects developed at MAKinteract.
+# subtitle: Some of the other projects developed at Make Lab.
-description: Some of the other projects developed at MAKinteract.
+description: Some of the other projects developed at Make Lab.
 ---

 These are various open-source hardware and software projects developed at MAKintearct.
-For more information, click on the images below or visit our [GitHub page](https://github.com/orgs/makinteractlab).
+For more information, click on the images below.

 ---